eye-division/lucytennyson-yoga/_posts/2019-03-30-those-feet-are-made-for-walking.md

 Another practice to try can be done inside, with shoes off.
 Notice and pay attention to each foot in turn as it goes through four phases

 1. Lifting
-2. moving,&nbsp;
+2. moving,
-3. placing,&nbsp;
+3. placing,
-4. landing&nbsp;
+4. landing

 Mindful walking is a form of meditation in motion.
 It uses the everyday activity of walking as a mindfulness practice to help you become more aware of the sensations in your body.
-By tuning into your environment and the sensations in your body as you walk, it can help you to focus on the present moment.&nbsp;
+By tuning into your environment and the sensations in your body as you walk, it can help you to focus on the present moment.

 It’s not about walking slowly, but paying attention.
 Notice the point on the ball of the foot, a sweet spot where you make contact with the earth.